ismail-yilmaz/upp-components/CtrlLib/Terminal/ReadMe.md

 There are no manual memory allocations/deallocations, no new/delete pairs, and no smart/not-so-smart/shared pointers in the code; only the containers, and extensive application of the [RAII](https://www.wikiwand.com/en/Resource_acquisition_is_initialization) principle.

 - **Terminal widget can also run inside a web browser such as Firefox and Chromium, or their derivatives.**
   Thanks to Ultimate++ team, it is possible to run U++ GUI applications from within a web browser that supports HTML-5 canvas and websockets.
 And Terminal package is no exception.
 Applications using Terminal ctrl can basically turn into a remote terminal that can be accessed via any decent web browser (even from a smartphone!) if compiled with the TURTLE flag.
-See the *Examples* section.
+(See the *Examples* section).
 - **Terminal package has a** [BSD 3-Clause](https://en.wikipedia.org/wiki/BSD_licenses?oldformat=true#3-clause_license_%28%22BSD_License_2.0%22,_%22Revised_BSD_License%22,_%22New_BSD_License%22,_or_%22Modified_BSD_License%22%29) **license**.

 ## Features